 - Preferred contact method: If you have a question, please contact me first through our course's discussion board Q & A on Teams.
 If your question is specific to you, please email my Hendrix email address (axxe@hendrix.edu).
-I will reply to emails within 48 hours on days when class is in session at the university. - Class announcements: I will send all important class-wide messages through the General tab on Teams. - Journal responses: I will check journal responses once per week.
-Depending on the information I request, I will either incorporate your responses into that week's lecture or read through them to check for comprehension of the material. - Grading and feedback: For assignments submitted before the due date, you can expect feedback and grades within seven days.
+I will reply to emails within 48 hours on days when class is in session at the university. - Class announcements: I will send all important class-wide messages through the General tab on Teams. - Grading and feedback: For assignments submitted before the due date, you can expect feedback and grades within seven days.
 Assignments submitted after the due date may have reduced feedback, and grades may take longer to be posted.